 - Rent from property

-Appropriate receipts must be received from employer/ landlords/ fund managers.
+Appropriate receipts must be received from employers/ landlords/ fund managers.

 - General Expense

-- Fees of the tax agent including a fee for filing of tax return
+- Fees of the tax agent including a fee for the filing of tax return

 - Donations for charity

 - Private health expenditures

 - Income protection costs

 - union fees

 - expense on accommodation and meals when staying away from home for work